Online mirror descent and dual averaging: keeping pace in the dynamic case: Introduction

 \section{Introduction}

-Online convex optimization (OCO) lies at the intersection of machine learning, convex optimization, and game theory.
-In OCO, a player is required to make a sequence of online decisions over discrete time steps.
-Each decision incurs a cost given by a convex function that is only revealed to the player after they make that decision.
-The goal of the player is to minimize what is known as \emph{regret}: the difference between the total cost and the cost of a competitor with the benefit of hindsight.
-Letting $T$ denote the number of decisions, the goal is for the player's algorithm to ensure its regret is sublinear in $T$.
+Online convex optimization (OCO) lies in the intersection of machine learning, convex optimization and game theory.
+In OCO, a player is required to make a sequence of online decisions over discrete time steps and each decision incurs a cost given by a convex function which is only revealed to the player after they makes that decision.
+The goal of the player is to minimize what is known as \emph{regret}: the difference between the total cost and the cost of the best decision in hindsight.
+In this setting, algorithms for the player that attain sublinear regret (usually under mild conditions on the problem) with respect to the total number of rounds/decisions \(T\) are considered desirable.

-Online mirror descent (OMD) and dual averaging (DA) are two important algorithm templates for OCO from which many classical online learning algorithms can be derived as special cases; see~\citet{Shalev-Shwartz12} and \citet{McMahan17} for examples.
-When the number \(T\) of decisions to be made is known in advance, the performance of OMD and DA (with properly chosen constant learning rates) can be shown to be very similar~\cite{Hazan16}.
-That is, they achieve essentially the same regret bound when using the same learning rate.
-However, when the number of decisions is \emph{not} known a priori, there is a fundamental difference in the regret guarantees for OMD and DA with a similar dynamic (time-varying) learning rate: while DA can guarantee sublinear regret bound $O(\sqrt{T})$ for any $T > 0$~\cite{Nesterov09}, there are instances for which OMD suffers asymptotically linear $\Omega(T)$ regret~\cite{OrabonaP18}.
-We summarize this discussion as follows.
+Online mirror descent (OMD) and dual averaging (DA) are two important algorithm templates for OCO from which many classical online learning algorithms can be described as special cases (see~\citealp{Shalev-Shwartz12} and~\citealp{McMahan17} for some examples).
+When the total number \(T\) of decisions to be made is known in advance, OMD and DA achieve exactly the same regret bound when using the same constant learning rate~\citep{Hazan16}.
+However, when the number of decisions is \emph{not} known a priori, there is a fundamental difference in the regret guarantees for OMD and DA with a similar adaptive learning rate --- while DA can guarantee sublinear regret bound $O(\sqrt{T})$ for any $T > 0$~\citep{Nesterov09}, there are instances on which OMD suffers asymptotically linear $\Omega(T)$ regret~\citep{OrabonaP18}.

-\textbf{Previously known fact.} With a dynamic learning rate, OMD does \emph{not} match the performance of DA.

-The purpose of this paper is to introduce a \emph{stabilization} technique that bridges the gap between OMD and DA with dynamic learning rates.
+The aim of this paper is to introduce a \emph{stabilization} technique that bridges the gap between OMD and DA with dynamic learning rates.
+We begin by giving almost identical abstract regret bounds (depending only on the Bregman divergence between iterates) for stabilized OMD and DA.